mohabouje/WinToast/README.md

 ### Actions

-You can add your own actions, this fact allow you to interact with user in a different way:
+You can add your own actions, this fact allows you to interact with users in a different way:

 ```cpp
 WinToastTemplate templ = WinToastTemplate(WinToastTemplate::ImageAndText01);